 As I said at the beginning of my review, even before I played Fe, the start menu music with its slow cello hum had me already set for what was to come.
 Communication via sound is what drives Fe, since it has no dialogue, and it’s also what sets it out against so many other games of its genre.
 Voice Artists Kristina Issa and Kellen Goff provided the sounds of the unusual animals while the frogs, crickets and waterfalls heard in the game were actually recorded during a trip to an island outside of Thailand by Joel Bille, Composer and sound designer at Zoink games.
 You can have a listen to some of the incredible sounds you will encounter on your journey into the enchanting forest here – https://www.ea.com/games/fe/news/the-sound-of-fe

 Fe needs to be enjoyed one bite at a time and savoured.
 Rushing this game will not only ruin the experience but, also the entire point.

-Saying that, there will be many places and secrets you won’t necessarily find on your first run through of Fe, even with great exploration. if you were set on just completing the “main quest” you’re looking about 7-8 hours.
+Saying that, there will be many places and secrets you won’t necessarily find on your first run-through of Fe, even with great exploration. if you were set on just completing the “main quest” you’re looking about 7-8 hours.
 Then you are free to roam around and find all the secrets and that really depends on the player how much time that takes.
-Fe is without doubt a place you can visit many times when you need to get away from the world, to explore another one or just to come see the friends you made and yelp/howl at each other!
+Fe is, without doubt, a place you can visit many times when you need to get away from the world, to explore another one or just to come to see the friends you made and yelp/howl at each other!

 I’m not sure how much I can express using words to tell you how much I enjoyed Fe, It was probably the greatest pleasure I’ve had in an Indie game.
 The sheer beauty of this little creature facing a world that was crumbling around it was incredibly emotional but heart-warming.